International Business Economics MScStudy level: Postgraduate

 International Financial Markets - 15 credits

-The aim of this module is to enable you to evaluate the characteristics and organisation of international financial markets, the potential uses of these markets, and the risks and returns involved.
+The module enables you to evaluate the characteristics and organisation of international financial markets as well as their potential applications and associated risks and returns.

 Dissertation/Consultancy Project - 50 credits